 - Tendon stresses for quad elements.

-Furthermore, it is not possible to extract the single traffic load position of traffic envelopes generated with the Traffic Loader task (ELLA).
+Furthermore, it is impossible to extract the single traffic load position of traffic envelopes generated with the Traffic Loader task (ELLA).
 There is another way to get the governing traffic load model position out of the influence line calculation.

 The Combination Tracing Command in Action

 If you like what you have read so far, what the video and see the Combination Tracing command in action.